Princes End: Neighbourhood

-The established residential area of Ocker Hill including the Glebefields, Tibbington and Moat Farm estates "Lost City" are part of Princes End ward but not actually in Princes End itself.
+The established residential area of the Tibbington Estate and Ocker Hill area including the Glebefields Estate and Moat Farm Estates "Lost City" are part of Princes End Ward for Voting purposes only but not actually in Princes End itself.

 Wednesbury Oak, originally a small settlement on the main road leading towards Wednesbury and Walsall, was expanded in the 1950s and 1960s with the development of a large private housing estate, which was originally in the Urban District of Coseley.

 Railway

 Princes End had two railway stations, but neither are in existence now.
 One was Princes End and Coseley railway station, which was situated on the line between Dudley and Bilston.
 It closed in 1962 under the Beeching Axe and by the end of the 1960s the line was in total disuse.

 The other station, Princes End railway station, closed in 1916 under a wartime economy measure, although the line - which ran to Wednesbury - remained open to goods trains until 1981, with the final stub leading up to Ocker Hill Power Station remaining open until 1991.

 The former section of line between Princes End and Ocker Hill also marks the divide between Princes End and The Tibbington Estate, The Glebefields Estate and Moat Farm Estates "LOST CITY" That come under Ocker Hill and was converted into a public walkway at the end of the 1980s.